 The popularity and proliferation of 3D printing – or additive manufacturing as it’s also known – can be attributed to a relatively small group of early adopters which have been experimenting with the technology from its fledgling days and pushing the limits of what is possible.

 Despite the fact the SARS-COV-2 coronavirus continues to rage around the planet, many countries are now trying to return to some semblance of normality.
 With many workplaces being located in tall buildings, this unfortunately means elevators have become a necessary part of life once again.
-Two years ago, we would not have thought twice about stepping into a small box with a handful of other humans, but that has all changed and the need for more sensitive elevator use and service models is being keenly felt within the industry.
+The need for more sensitive elevator use and service models is being keenly felt within the industry.

-In the world of field service, one of the best methods we have available to contribute towards a more sustainable planet is to assist clients with better management of their assets.
-By focusing on factors such as energy consumption – a major contributor of carbon emissions – brands can lessen their environmental impact and benefit their bottom line through cost savings to boot.
+In the world of field service, one of the best methods to contribute towards a more sustainable planet is to assist clients with better management of their assets.
+By focusing on factors such as energy consumption – a major contributor of carbon emissions – brands can lessen their environmental impact and benefit their bottom line.

-Every business is ultimately intertwined with the rest of the world.
 There is no action a company can take that does not have a direct or indirect impact on communities and the environment.
-Furthermore, recent events have only reiterated the importance of corporate responsibility.
-The public now expects companies to formulate a direct stance on social issues and to be transparent about their financial dealings, environmental impact, and employee culture.
+Recent events have only reiterated the importance of corporate responsibility.
+The public expects companies to formulate a direct stance on social issues and to be transparent about financial dealings, environmental impact, and employee culture.

 Self-service is a trending topic in various areas of business.
 Over the past several years, consumer-facing organizations have spearheaded the concept of self-service and embraced a range of digital capabilities to make customer interactions easier and more streamlined.

-Field service organizations have taken significant steps to transform themselves into agile and digital-first operations over the past several years, and those transformations are ongoing.
-As part of their efforts, many organizations have chosen to outsource some aspects of their business.
-Sometimes, field service teams will outsource core operations to trusted contractors and technology firms.
+Field service organizations have taken significant steps to transform themselves into agile and digital-first operations.
+Many organizations have chosen to outsource some aspects of their business, including core operations to trusted contractors and technology firms.

 Remote assistance was just one of the many technologies field service technicians encountered during organizations' digital transformations over the past several years.
 Some field service organizations felt that adopting remote assistance tools was a no-brainer—it was affordable, could make technicians' lives easier, and could improve the customer experience in the process.

 One organization that has seen significant success through its route and fleet planning solutions is Safelite AutoGlass.
-Here's how this vehicle glass repair, replacement, and recalibration company won accolades by embracing data and technology.
+In this article, we discuss how this vehicle glass repair, replacement, and recalibration company won accolades by embracing data and technology.

 In the field service sector, remote assistance tools are often discussed from a technician's perspective.
 After all, most remote assistance tools are utilized by technicians themselves, whether they are viewing a schematic overlay of a machine via augmented reality or connecting with a service veteran hundreds of miles away to diagnose a challenging problem.